Application Process

 Personal Statement

-The Personal Statement is the main 650-word application essay required by the Common Application, in which students respond to one of seven prompts and use a single story to show US admissions committees who they are beyond grades and test scores.
+The Personal Statement is the main 650-word essay required by the Common Application, where students respond to one of seven prompts and use a single story to show admissions committees who they are beyond grades and test scores.

 Key Facts